-Consider also In re Nightingale, decided by the Supreme Judicial Court of Massachusetts in 1831.
-The defendant, a farmer, had been convicted of violating a Boston ordinance forbidding an inhabitant of Boston or any town "in the vicinity thereof" from "vending commodities" that were not "the produce of his own farm, or of some farm in his neighbourhood," at Faneuil Hall market or on two adjacent streets, without first obtaining permission from the official market clerk.
-Such prohibitions on the resale of consumer goods at public markets were common during the antebellum era, and were modeled after English statutes and traditional common law offenses intended to prevent the unjust inflation of consumer prices by various forms of profiteering.
-Nightingale's crime consisted of selling, in
+Consider also In re Nightingale, decided by the Supreme Judicial Court of Massachusetts in 1831.53 The defendant, a farmer, had been convicted of violating a Boston ordinance forbidding an inhabitant of Boston or any town "in the vicinity thereof" from "vending commodities" that were not "the produce of his own farm, or of some farm in his neighbourhood," at Faneuil Hall market or on two adjacent streets, without first obtaining permission from the official market clerk.54 Such prohibitions on the resale of consumer goods at public markets were common during the antebellum era,55 and were modeled after English statutes and traditional common law offenses intended to prevent the unjust inflation of consumer prices by various forms of profiteering.56 Nightingale's crime consisted of selling, in addition to the "produce of his own farm," lambs that he had bought the previous week and "carcasses of sheep . . . bought some months before."57 On appeal, Nightingale argued that the ordinance was invalid on two distinct grounds: First, it was "partial and did not operate on all the citizens of the commonwealth equally" because it distinguished between "the inhabitants of Boston and its vicinity, and the inhabitants of distant towns in the commonwealth."58 Second, the ordinance was void for "uncertainty" because it failed to identify the specific towns contemplated to be within "'the vicinity' of Boston," and thus lodged excessive discretion in the market clerk to order the removal of unauthorized sellers from the market.59

-50. Vill. of Buffalo v.
-Webster, 10 Wend.
-99, 101-02 (N.Y.
-Sup.
-Ct.
-1833).

-51. Id. at 101 (emphasis in original).
+- 51. Id. at 101 (emphasis in original).

+- 52. Id. at 102.

-53. In re Nightingale, 28 Mass.
+- 53. In re Nightingale, 28 Mass.
 (11 Pick.)
 168 (1831).

+- 54. Id. at 171.

-55. See NOVAK, supra note 19, at 94-95.
+- 55. See Novak, supra note 19, at 94-95.

 56. Such "offenses against public trade" included "forestalling," "regrating," and "engrossing."
 According to William Blackstone's widely cited definitions, forestalling was "the buying or contracting for any merchandize or victual coming in the way to market; or disuading [sic] persons from bringing their goods or provisions there; or persuading them to enhance the price, when there: any of which practices make the market dearer to the fair trader."
 WILLIAM BLACKSTONE, 4 COMMENTARIES ON THE LAWS OF ENGLAND 160 (10th ed.
 1787).
 Regrating was "the buying of corn, or other dead victual, in any market, and selling them again in the same market, or within four miles of the place.
 For this also enhances the price of the provisions, as every successive seller must have a successive profit."
 Id.
-Engrossing was "the getting into one's possession, or buying up, large quantities of corn or other dead victuals, with intent to sell them addition to the "produce of his own farm," lambs that he had bought the previous week and "carcasses of sheep . . . bought some months before."
-On appeal, Nightingale argued that the ordinance was invalid on two distinct grounds: First, it was "partial and did not operate on all the citizens of the commonwealth equally" because it distinguished between "the inhabitants of Boston and its vicinity, and the inhabitants of distant towns in the commonwealth."
-Second, the ordinance was void for "uncertainty" because it failed to identify the specific towns contemplated to be within "the vicinity' of Boston," and thus lodged excessive discretion in the market clerk to order the removal of unauthorized sellers from the market.
+Engrossing was "the getting into one's possession, or buying up, large quantities of corn or other dead victuals, with intent to sell them again.
+This must of course be injurious to the public, by putting it in the power or one or two rich men to raise the price of provisions at their own discretion."
+Id.